PBCAR/PThelper_Archive/README.md

 #### The `plot_transform()` Function:

-The `plot_transform()` function provides summary statistics as well as a visualization of distribution of the original variable, alongside two transformations (log10 and square root):
+This function provides summary statistics as well as a visualization of distribution of the original variable, alongside two transformations (log10 and square root):
 ```
 plot_transform(PT6, pt_var = "Intensity")
 ```